ecodata-technology/entsoc-2024-cloud-workshop/README.md

 2. Switch to a custom network:
     - `Configuration` > `VPC` > `Edit`.
     - VPC: Name = `entsoc2024`.
-    - Subnets: Select all _private_ subnets, and NOT the public subnet.
+    - Subnets: Select all _private_ subnets and NOT the public subnet.
     - Security Group: `default` (`sg-067466a5f4c489420`).
     - `Save`
 3. Mount a file system with Python dependencies pre-installed: